pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/components.md

 menu:
   intro:
     parent: resources
-    weight: 3
+    weight: 1
 ---

 A component resource is a logical grouping of resources.
-Components resources usually instantiate a set of related resources in their constructor, aggregate them as children, and create a larger, useful abstraction that encapsulates their implementation details.
+Components usually instantiate a set of related resources in their constructor, aggregate them as children, and create a larger, useful abstraction that encapsulates their implementation details.

 Here are a few examples of component resources: